 \section{A Taste of the Linearized Boltzmann Equation}

-Internal rarefied gas flows define a field of major interest in the general area of rarefied gas dynamics \citep{cercig1969, Cercig1988}.
-We have seen an increased interest in this are because of applications, for example, as related to micro-eletro-mechanical machines (MEMS), where the Boltzmann equation or a model equation is required in order to describe well gas-flow and heat-flow mechanisms.
-In many cases the flow conditions are in the transition regime and as a result the well known and commonly used Navier-Stokes equations can not be applied.
-In these cases the Boltzmann equation or suitable kinetic models should be utilized.
+Internal rarefied gas flows define a field of major interest in the general area of rarefied gas dynamics \cite{cercig1969, Cercig1988}.
+We have seen an increased interest in this area because of applications, for example, as related to micro-electro-mechanical machines (MEMS), where the Boltzmann equation or a model equation is required in order to describe well gas-flow and heat-flow mechanisms.
+In many cases, the flow conditions are in the transition regime, and as a result, the well-known and commonly used Navier-Stokes equations can not be applied.
+In these cases, the Boltzmann equation or suitable kinetic models should be utilized.

-The ADO method \citep{ado} has been shown \citep{unified, tjump, pof} to be a useful method for solving a class of basic problems in this field.
-For example, many of the classical problems based on the BGK model \citep{bgk} have been solved in a unified and especially accurate way with the ADO method.
-Following beginning work with the BGK model, we extended the ADO method in order to solve many of the basic problems in rarefied gas dynamics that were defined in terms of the variable collision frequency model (CLF model) of \cite{clf} and \citep{ferziger}.
+The ADO method \cite{ado} has been shown \cite{unified, tjump, pof} to be a useful method for solving a class of basic problems in this field.
+For example, many of the classical problems based on the BGK model \cite{bgk} have been solved in a unified and especially accurate way with the ADO method.
+Following the beginning work with the BGK model, we extended the ADO method in order to solve many of the basic problems in rarefied gas dynamics that were defined in terms of the variable collision frequency model (CLF model) of Cercignani \cite{clf} and Loyalka and Ferziger \cite{ferziger}.